ruslanmv/watsonx-rag-mcp-server/container.md

 # Containerizing and Running the Flask RAG Chatbot

-This guide explains how to build a Docker image for the Flask RAG chatbot application and run it as a container.
+This guide explains how to build a Docker image for the Flask RAG chatbot application, run it as a container ensuring the `.env` file is loaded correctly, and push/pull the image to/from a registry.

 ## Prerequisites

 - **Docker:**
   You need Docker installed and running on your system.
-Download it from [Docker's website](https://www.docker.com/products/docker-desktop/).
+Download from [Docker's website](https://www.docker.com/products/docker-desktop/).

+- **Docker Hub Account (Optional):**
+  If you want to push/pull images, you'll need an account on [Docker Hub](https://hub.docker.com/) or another container registry.

 - **Project Files:**
-  Ensure you have the following files and directories structured correctly:
+  Ensure the following file structure (updated to **not copy `.env`** into the image):

   ```
+  /watsonx-ragmcp-server
   ├── Dockerfile
   ├── requirements.txt
   ├── frontend.py